Henry van de Velde: Early life

-Van de Velde was born in Antwerp, where he studied painting under Charles Verlat at the famous Royal Academy of Fine Arts, Antwerp.
-He then went on to study with the painter Carolus-Duran in Paris.
+Henry Van de Velde was born in Antwerp, Belgium, where he studied painting under Charles Verlat at the famous Royal Academy of Fine Arts, Antwerp.
+He then went on to a year's study with the painter Carolus-Duran in Paris.
 As a young painter he was strongly influenced by Paul Signac and Georges Seurat and soon adopted a neo-impressionist style, and pointillism.
 In 1889 he became a member of the Brussels-based artist group "Les XX".
-After Vincent van Gogh exhibited some work on the yearly exhibition of Les XX van de Velde became one of the first artists to be influenced by the Dutch painter.
+After Vincent van Gogh exhibited some work on the yearly exhibition of Les XX, Van de Velde became one of the first artists to be influenced by the Dutch painter.
 During this period he developed a lasting friendship with the painter Théo van Rysselberghe and the sculptor Constantin Meunier.

 Career

-In 1890, van de Velde wrote that "there will be no place in the society of the future for anything which is not of use to everyone."
+In 1890, Van de Velde wrote that "there will be no place in the society of the future for anything which is not of use to everyone."

 In 1892, he abandoned painting, devoting his time to the arts of decoration and interior design (silver and goldsmith's trade, chinaware and cutlery, fashion design, carpet and fabric design).
 His meeting with Maria Sèthe, his future wife, was instrumental in this change.
 They collaborated on a number of projects together, including designing wallpapers and female clothing.
-Their first house, Bloemenwerf in Uccle, was van de Velde's first attempt at architecture and was inspired by the British Arts and Crafts Movement.
+Their first house, the Villa Bloemenwerf in Uccle, was Van de Velde's first attempt at architecture and was inspired by the British Arts and Crafts Movement.
 Its exterior closely resembled the Red House of William Morris.
 Maria Sèthe designed the garden surrounding the house.

-Henry van de Velde also designed interiors and furniture for the influential art gallery "L'Art Nouveau" of Samuel Bing in Paris in 1895, the shop from which Art Nouveau took its name.
+Van de Velde also designed interiors and furniture for the influential art gallery "L'Art Nouveau" of Samuel Bing in Paris in 1895, the shop from which Art Nouveau took its name.
 He participated in Bing's pavilion at the Paris Universal Exposition of 1900 and showed his own work.

 Van de Velde was strongly influenced by John Ruskin and William Morris's English Arts and Crafts movement and he was one of the first architects or furniture designers to apply curved lines in an abstract style, rather than based on nature.